-In my work with AEC firms small and large, I’ve had some that prefer the once-and-done approach, usually focused on a few very specific topics.
-In some cases it has been new content for the attendees, in other cases it has been reinforcement of content they’ve already learned.
+In my work with AEC firms, small and large, I’ve had some that prefer the once-and-done approach, usually focused on a few very specific topics.
+In some cases, it has been new content for the attendees; in other cases, it has been a reinforcement of content they’ve already learned.

-For other firms, I’ve conducted multiple sessions, typically including reinforcement of prior training.
-For instance, in working with seller-doers at a large engineering and environmental firm, I led 22 hours of training over a several-month period.
+I’ve conducted multiple sessions for other firms, typically including reinforcement of prior training.
+For instance, in working with seller-doers at a large engineering and environmental firm, I led 22 hours of training over several months.
 Here’s an overview of the training topics we covered:

 The first session incorporated more traditional business development topics like networking, leading conversations, and consultative selling.

-The second session was all about working with other people, including an understanding of the differing personality types and a client’s experience with your organization.
+The second session was all about working with other people, including an understanding of the different personality types and a client’s experience with your organization.

-Topics for the fourth session were selected by attendees, based upon a survey asking what they hoped to learn but hadn’t yet.
+Topics for the fourth session were selected by attendees based on a survey asking what they hoped to learn but hadn’t yet.